tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

 This mode allows parallel transactions but may cause conflicts.
 You can use this mode on the :ref:`memtx <engines-chapter>` storage engine.
-The :ref:`vinyl <engines-chapter>` storage engine also supports MVCC mode, but has a different realization.
+The :ref:`vinyl <engines-chapter>` storage engine also supports MVCC mode, but has a different implementation.

 ..  note::

-    You cannot mix storage engines in a transaction today.
+    Currently, you cannot use several different storage engines within one transaction.

 ..  _txn_mode_mvcc-tnx-manager: